gelsogrove/shopME/docs/PRD.md

 ## INTRODUCTION

+### Implementation Status - SofIA & Gusto Italiano

+**Current Implementation**: This PRD documents the ShopMe platform as implemented with **SofIA (Smart Food Italian Assistant)** as the default AI agent for **"Gusto Italiano"**, an authentic Italian specialty foods store.
+This implementation serves as a comprehensive example of the platform's capabilities for food retail businesses.

+**SofIA Configuration**:
+- **Business**: Gusto Italiano - Authentic Italian Specialty Foods Store
+- **Agent Model**: openai/gpt-4o-mini
+- **Personality**: Warm, passionate Italian food expert
+- **Languages**: Multilingual support (IT, EN, ES, PT)
+- **Function Calling**: Intelligent routing to products, services, FAQs, documents, and company info

+**Platform Adaptability**: While currently configured for Gusto Italiano, the ShopMe platform is designed to be fully customizable for any business type through the agent configuration system.
+The SofIA implementation demonstrates the platform's flexibility and can be adapted for different industries, products, and business models.

 ### Short Description
 ShopMe is a multilingual SaaS platform (Italian, English, Spanish) that turns WhatsApp into a complete sales channel.
 Customers can create smart chatbots, manage products, receive orders, and send invoices to their clients without any technical skills.
 Our AI technology automates customer-care responses, manages push notifications, and offers a 24/7 conversational shopping experience, all directly in the world's most popular messaging app.